 - A. Creation: The Leavenworth Preservation Commission (hereafter in this article "commission") is created to inventory, promote, list, record, protect, preserve and enhance places, areas, features or sites within the City that have special significance of an architectural, archaeological, cultural or historical sense.
-The commission shall advise the City Commission and cooperate with other historic agencies and organizations concerning preservation of the City's historic and cultural heritage. - B. Membership: The commission shall consist of seven Leavenworth residents by appointment by the mayor with concurrence by the City Commission.
-The membership shall include at least one architect, one real estate professional, one planning commissioner, and one historian (amateur or professional), as well as members at large.
-Appointments shall be for a term of three years, except that the first commission shall be appointed as follows: three for three-year terms, two for two-year terms and two for one-year terms.
+The commission shall advise the City Commission and cooperate with other historic agencies and organizations concerning preservation of the City's historic and cultural heritage. - B. Membership: The commission shall consist of five Leavenworth residents by appointment by the mayor with concurrence by the City Commission.
+The membership will to every extent possible include a minimum of three of the Board members with either a professional or amateur background in: history, architecture, architectural history, historical architecture, archaeology-prehistoric, archaeology-historic, landscape architecture real estate, or planning.
+Appointments shall be for a term of three years.
 The mayor may reappoint, as above, persons who have met the minimum attendance requirement and who otherwise have served adequately.
 The mayor may remove any member of the commission, for cause.
 Vacancies shall be filled by appointment as above within 60 days, such appointment for the remainder of the unexpired term. - C. Rules of Procedure: The commission shall adopt bylaws or rules of procedure, which specify attendance requirements, conflict of interest, officer/selection process, quorum, agenda formulation, notice, and such other appropriate matters.
-Minutes of the meeting will be distributed to commission members, the City Manager and the State Historic Preservation Officer (SHPO). - D. Annual Report: The commission shall prepare an annual report of its activities to be submitted to the City Commission and SHPO.
+Minutes of the meeting will be distributed to commission members, the City Manager and the State Historic Preservation Officer. - D. Annual Report: The commission shall prepare an annual report of its activities to be submitted to the City Commission and SHPO.
 The report shall include an account of the number and type of cases reviewed and their disposition, a listing of new designations made during the year and a record of current and appointed commission members.
 The report should also assess progress in preserving historically important structures and assess the need for future changes to the Code.
 The report shall conclude with a statement of goals for the ensuing year and shall be duly authorized by majority vote of the commission.